lisamarie616/beaches-angular-assessment/notes.md

-x add delete button to beach show page and delete function to BeachController x edit addBeach method in NewBeachController to associate current user with created beach x restrict destroy action to user who created beach
+x add delete button to beach show page and delete function to BeachController x edit addBeach method in NewBeachController to associate current user with created beach x restrict destroy action to user who created beach x add comment field on beach show page, comment associates with current user

+* only allow user who created the comment to edit or destroy it
+* add functionality to edit and delete comments
 * add messages throughout
 * add edit and delete buttons to beach index page?
-* associate comment with user
-* only allow user who created the comment to edit or destroy it
-* add field on beach index page to add comment (at top of comments)
-* add functionality to edit and delete comments
 * add validation to limit comment note attribute to 140 characters
+* refactor Auth currentUser method (as a service?)
 * need an add comment button on beach show page (at top of comments), on click show field to add comment
 * implement upvote and downvote functionality for comments on beach show page and beach index page and for beaches on index page
 * add filters
 * add omniauth?
 * need better implementation of flash messages (ex: hitting login multiple times keeps adding error messages)
 * add background image
+* add field on beach index page to add comment (at top of comments)